 Picton (1 Night) and the Queen Charlotte coastal track (2 nights)

-We have 2 full days walking, and 2 nights on this wonderful walk, hiking with just day packs carrying our lunch and drinks, whilst our luggage is transported by boat between the lodges. (anyone not up to walking for the day can take the boat as a option) The coastal scenery is spectacular with the walk passing through many types of native vegetation, birds are everywhere and don't worry, we have no snakes in New Zealand.
-After breakfast on our second night we will catch the boat back to Picton and drive on to Nelson and this towns vibrant centre of arts.
+We have 2 full days walking, and 2 nights on this wonderful walk, hiking with just daypacks carrying our lunch and drinks, whilst our luggage is transported by boat between the lodges. (anyone not up to walking for the day can take the boat as a option) The coastal scenery is spectacular with the walk passing through many types of native vegetation, birds are everywhere and don't worry, we have no snakes in New Zealand.
+After breakfast on our second night we will catch the boat back to Picton and drive on to the west coast.

-We will arrive in Nelson by mid afternoon and there is time to explore the town and its pub and restaurant scene.
+We will arrive in Westport late afternoon and there is time to explore the town and its pub and restaurant scene.

 Karamea (2 Nights)